 Public Service Loan Forgiveness (PSLF)

 Public service includes full-time employment by a 501(c)(3) tax-exempt nonprofit or public institution, like the US military.
 It also includes working in areas that are underserved or have a high need for medical professionals.
-This program isn’t specific to military personnel, but to many professions.
+This program isn’t specific to active-duty service, but to many professions.
 While the timeline for forgiveness is longer than other federal options, your total balance could be forgiven at the end.

-It is important to note that deferred payments do not count towards the 120 monthly payments and might extend your timeline to receive PSLF.
+It is important to note that deferment pay periods do not count towards the 120 monthly payments and might extend your timeline to receive PSLF.
 Many enlisted in the military will defer payments while serving.
 Reach out to your student loan servicer to see how that affects your PSLF timeline.

 Who is Eligible for PSLF?